xenon-middleware/xenon-tutorial/source/index.rst

 Interacting with filesystems
 ----------------------------

-Essentially, we can use ``xenon`` to manipulate files or to interact with schedulers.
-Let's start simple and see if we can do something with files.
+Essentially, ``xenon`` can be used to manipulate files and to interact with schedulers, where either one can be local or remote.
+Let's start simple and see if we can do something with local files.
 First, check its help:

 .. code-block:: bash